 “To be honest, I hold out little hope that anything will change, but at least I can say to myself that I have made a genuine effort to better my situation.”

-To help her better her situation – and especially that of other women whose debilitating symptoms may have been blown off by uninformed medical staff because of “normal” cardiac test results – I asked for her permission to republish her comprehensive resource list here.
+To help her better her situation – and especially that of other women whose debilitating symptoms may have been blown off by uninformed medical staff because of “normal” cardiac test results – I asked her permission to republish her comprehensive resource list here.

 If you (like this Australian survivor and I both experienced) had “normal” cardiac test results during what turned out to be a heart attack, please print off her resource list below and share it with your friendly neighbourhood physicians and nurses: